Catherine McGuinness (English politician)

-Catherine Sidony McGuinness (born 1959), serves Castle Baynard Ward as a Commoner since 1997, and is a former spokesperson for the City of London Corporation who chaired the Policy and Resources Committee of the Corporation of London as its de facto political leader, from 2017 to 2022.
+Catherine Sidony McGuinness (born 1959) is an English politician who has served Castle Baynard Ward as a Commoner since 1997, and is a former spokesperson for the City of London Corporation who chaired the Policy and Resources Committee of the Corporation of London as its de facto political leader, from 2017 to 2022.

 Family

 McGuinness is the daughter of two academics, the philosopher Brian and the music historian Rosamond McGuinness (née Cohan), while her brother, Paddy McGuinness, is a civil servant who served as Deputy National Security Adviser for Intelligence, Security, and Resilience at the Cabinet Office from 2014 to 2018.

 In 1988 she married John Gilbert, Chairman of the Cripplegate Foundation and former Liberal Democrat councillor for Islington (2006–2014).